 Awestruck yet again.

-On yesterday’s exploratory dive, my buddies and I discovered a “garden” of Sea Whips and Orange Sea Pens at only 65′ (20 m).
+My buddies and I discovered a “garden” of Sea Whips and Orange Sea Pens at only 65′ (20 m).

 These are the most surreal looking organisms.

 They are octocorals – colonies of 8-tentacled polyp-like animals.
 The polyps filter feed on plankton.